Here are some of the things you might be wondering.

 If it's important to you - yes.

-And don't worry - these will not be family portraits as you know them.
+These will not be family portraits as you know them though, probably.
 I'll not be lining you all up and telling you to smile.
 We'll keep it light and loose and play a game or two to ensure we're capturing your lovely authentic selves.

 I'd love an in-home shoot but I'm worried my house is too dark or too plain.